 CC offers a faultless subscription model that no longer requires you to pledge allegiance to one, or several, copies of a single program at over £1,000 a pop.
 Instead, you can get all 20 apps, as a business, for £53.20 per month (exc.
 VAT).
 If you’re just after a basic photo editing suite, you’re talking less than £9 per month.
 You can download and uninstall as you please, directly through its easy-to-use interface (like Steam for multimedia enthusiasts).

-Put simply, Premiere Pro is an essential part of Stada Video’s workflow.
-We use it every single day in video editing and post-production, not least because its ease of use but its overall integration with other apps in the company’s ecosystem.
+Put simply, Premiere Pro is an essential part of Stada Media’s video production workflow.
+We use it every single day in video editing and post-production.
+And not least because its ease of use but its overall integration with other apps in the company’s ecosystem.
 We think it’s a must-have for any video company.

 - It’s incredibly cheap for what you get.
 Under £65 per month for 20 integrated apps, when one would have cost over £1,000 to buy outright only a few years ago?
 You really can’t argue with that.